regap4693/BINARY-CLASSIFICATION/README.md

 ## Dataset
-Below has the Train dataset "application_train.csv" required to run the program. https://drive.google.com/drive/folders/1ZKjQa4dTV-Eee2O_chH0X_caHykYeKCM?usp=sharing Optionally you can download the "application_test.csv" to obtain the output labels.
+Below has the Train dataset "application_train.csv" required to run the program.
+This dataset is taken from the kaggle Home credit default risk.
+Target labels have labels 0 or 1 indicating if a given entry belongs to a defaulter or not. https://drive.google.com/drive/folders/1ZKjQa4dTV-Eee2O_chH0X_caHykYeKCM?usp=sharing Optionally you can download the "application_test.csv" to obtain the output labels.

 ## How to run:

+Command Line has 4 arguements.
+If none given it runs the base model of logistic.

-- Example command line:
+- modeltype
-For Undersampling:
-- python mainRunModels.py --balance under --modeltype Logistic
-- python mainRunModels.py --balance under --modeltype KNN
-- python mainRunModels.py --balance under --modeltype DecisionTree
-- python mainRunModels.py --balance under --modeltype RandomForest
-- python mainRunModels.py --balance under --modeltype Xgboost
-- python mainRunModels.py --balance under --modeltype LightGBM

-Similarly for Oversampling, SMOTE
-- python mainRunModels.py --balance over --modeltype Logistic
-- python mainRunModels.py --balance smote --modeltype KNN

-Not passing any parameter trains the model without balancing the train dataset.
-Hence, below gives very low f1score when compared to when it is balanced.
-- python mainRunModels.py --modeltype Logistic

-- We apply three imbalance techniques (--balance) and 6 models that were experimented with (--modeltype).

-Options availabe for modeltype:
+We can run 7 types of models.
+Options availabe for modeltype are:
 KNN,DecisionTree,RandomForest,Logistic,Xgboost,LightGBM
+-- python mainRunModels.py --balance under --modeltype DecisionTree

+--isNewData
+For the existing dataset (application_train.csv) we need not find the best parameters since it is known hence the arguement isNewData is set to 'no'.
+For any new dataset (of similar format) please set isNewDat to 'yes' , this will run the grid to find the best parameters of the models.
+-- python mainRunModels.py --balance under --modeltype DecisionTree --isNewData yes

+- test-file
+Optionally you can pass a test-file arguement for which the TARGET output will be written into Output.csv file -- python mainRunModels.py --balance under --modeltype DecisionTree --isNewData yes --test_file testFile/application_test.csv

+- balance
+- We can apply three imbalance techniques (--balance) and 6 models that were experimented with (--modeltype).

 Below are the options available for the argument --balance:

-over:

-Oversampling - In this method the data from the minority class is replicated so that a balance can be established between the two classes.

 under: